patched-codes/patchwork/README.md

 Patchwork comes with a set of predefined patchflows, and more will be added over time.
 Below is a sample list of patchflows:

+- **GenerateDocstring**: Generate docstrings for methods in your code.
 - **AutoFix**: Generate and apply fixes to code vulnerabilities in a repository.
 - **PRReview**: On PR creation, extract code diff, summarize changes, and comment on PR.
 - **GenerateREADME**: Create a README markdown file for a given folder, to add documentation to your repository.